li-yong/VLSI_Testing_f24/README.md

 # VLSI-Testing

-This project is a VLSI testing tool designed to parse ISC files, and populate the circuit netlist.
-The tool is implemented in C++ and Python with various functionalities for circuit analysis and testing.
+This project is a VLSI testing tool designed to parse ISC files and populate the circuit netlist.
+The tool is implemented in C++ and Python, offering various functionalities for circuit analysis and testing.

-The Project contains two implementations:
+The project includes two implementations:
 ## Python Parser
-The Python parser reads the ISC file, populate the netlist and saved to a python file.
+The Python parser reads the ISC file, populates the netlist, and saves it to a Python file.
-The Python parse implemented reqirement #1 and part of #2 in programing project 1 of 654 VLSI_Testing in Fall 2004.
+The Python parser implements requirement #1 and part of #2 in Programming Project 1 of the 654 VLSI Testing course, Fall 2004

 Python Parser Example:
 ```bash